akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### What is the fourth thing?

-The hall was dim, the fire low.
+The door was opened by a servant, who bowed nervously and stepped aside.
+The hall beyond was dim, the fire burned low.
+Goosie waddled in first and stopped, fixing the stranger with a beady stare, before settling on the farthest side of the warm hearth.

 Harold sat in his chair, staghound at his feet.
-He had not risen.
-His hands rested on the arms of the chair, and his eyes were fixed on the young man who now stood before him.
+His hands rested on the arms of the chair as he looked from the young man to his daughter.

-“Well,” he said.
-“Who is this you’ve brought in, Goosie?”
+Beatrice stepped inside and clasped her hands together.
+“Father, this is Godfrey, the son of King Henry.
+He has ridden from Rockingham to see me home safely.”

+Harold looked up from his chair.
+The firelight caught the deep lines of his face.
+He studied the young man in the doorway, his eyes moving from the dust on his boots to the quiet way he held himself.

+“You are welcome in this hall,” Harold said.
+The words were formal, but his voice was measured, the voice of a man reserving judgment.
+“Come to the hearth.”

-Godfrey stopped at the edge of the hearth.
+Godfrey stepped forward.
+He stopped at the edge of the firelight.
 He did not advance further.
 He did not speak at once.

-Beatrice moved to her father’s side, not sitting, just standing where she could see them both.
+Beatrice moved to her father's side, not sitting, just standing where she could see them both.

+Godfrey glanced at Beatrice, then back at Harold.
+“I came to bring your daughter home.”

 Harold looked at Godfrey for a long moment.
 Then, slowly, he inclined his head.
 “You came after her.”